Start your claim

 Stage 2 – Video Interview: if your application has been successful, you will be invited to complete a strength-based video interview.
 Video interviews:

-Stage 3 – Partner Interview: those successful in the video interview will be invited to a partner interview.
+Stage 3 – Formal Interview: those successful in the video interview will be invited to a formal interview with either Raana Lowry, Training Principal or Eleanor Turton, Graduate Programme Lead.
 This will be on a one-to-one basis and will be skill-based, set around a case study.
 This gives candidates the chance to demonstrate their potential as personal injury lawyers and gain genuine insight into their future roles.

 On a successful offer of a position, we will request two satisfactory references (from a teacher/employer).
 You will also be asked for copies of your academic credentials at the start of your employment.